mahulchak/svmu/README.md

 	trans.txt: A bed file with the reference genomic regions that have been putatively translocated (may not include TEs).

-We are continuously working on this and other tools that facilitate variant detection from a population samples of high quality genomes.
-If you have an idea or suggestion (including collaboration ideas, write to me or J.J.
-Emerson or Anthony Long).
+This is work in progress.
+Final goal is to facilitate variant detection from a population samples of high quality genomes.
+If you have an idea or suggestion (including collaboration ideas, write to me).